-Accessible Academics is a not-for-profit agency that advocates for and provides life, academic, and job skill support to people with special needs transitioning from high school, through college, to independence.
+Accessible Academics is a not-for-profit agency that advocates for inclusion and supports people with disabilities to become independent.

-Anne is a New York certified teacher with her Masters in Education and has years of experience working with high school and college students from a variety of backgrounds, including those considered at risk or special needs.
+Azure is a New York certified teacher with her Masters in Education and has been working with high school and college students from a variety of backgrounds, including those considered at risk or special needs since 2012.

-Anne previously worked at the transition program The Gersh Experience as their Director of Volunteers & Academic Coordinator, which moved away from WNY.
-She founded the non-profit Accessible Academics in 2015 to help her students complete their college degrees and live independently in the community.
+She founded the non-profit Accessible Academics in 2016 to help her students complete their college degrees and live independently in the community.
 Her dream is for every student to have access to postsecondary support and believes that Accessible Academics is a step towards achieving that goal.